Design an integration process for smart home devices

 DURATION: Sep 21 - Mar 22

-GROHE Sense is an app that primarily allows users to make their homes secure from water damages with smart water controlers.
+GROHE Sense is an app that primarily allows users to make their homes secure from water damage with smart water controllers.
 I’d like to understand what specific challenges our users might face and figure out how they can connect devices with just a few clicks.

 Challenges and Target Users

 Users often fail to connect their smart water devices to their home network due to a complicated integration process.